 Candidates must complete the application fully.
 All applications should be typed or computer generated in an easy-to-read font that is no smaller than 11 points.
 The form may be downloaded from www.principals.org/awards.
-If the applicant creates an application document rather than using the prepared form, the space allocated for each response must be exactly the same as the space provided on the official application form.
-Directions and questions must also be included on forms that are applicant generated; i.e., the form that is generated must be identical to the official application.
+All applicants must use the official MetLife/NASSP National Principal of the Year application form; no other forms will be accepted.
 If you have questions regarding the application form or process, please call 800-253-7746, ext.
 308 or email recognition@principals.org.